 Carrying out a digital media campaign from start to finish

 You might think small businesses don’t need a separate bank account, and using your personal account for transactions would be fine.
 However, in the long run, doing so can become messy.
 So, you should keep your professional and private accounts separate.

-Any miscellaneous charges from the bank like service fees, transfer charges, or transaction fees on business accounts are all treated as tax deductions.
-In case you get a loan from the bank, the interest rate charged is also tax-deductible.
+Any miscellaneous charges from the bank like service fees, transfer charges, or transaction fees on business accounts are treated as a small business tax deduction.
+In case you get a business loan from the bank, the interest rate charged is also tax-deductible.

 If your employees are sitting late preparing for an important meeting, around 50% of the cost spent on their food is also deducted from your tax.
 Note that in 2021 and 2022, 100% of the cost will be deductible thanks to the "3 martini lunch" tax law.
 You just need to keep track of the date and the location of each meal, why it was ordered, and the total cost of the meal.

 You can keep the agenda in mind while keeping track of these expenses.
 The business owner or employee must be present at that time.
 Another thing to keep in mind is that the meal should not be fancy or over-the-top.
 In the event of an office party or a retreat, 100% of the food expenses are a part of tax deductions.